kallisto56/Circular/README.md

 ```

 ### Midpoints
 Midpoints have `behaviour` and `offset`.
 If we want to set biarc midpoints to always stay at the middle between tangents, we could set `MidpointBehaviour.stayAtMiddle`.
-When we want for midpoint to stay at certain distance from it's tangent, we could set `MidpointBehaviour.offsetFromTangent` and specify `offset`.
+When we want for midpoint to stay at certain distance from its tangent, we could set `MidpointBehaviour.offsetFromTangent` and specify `offset`.
 By default behaviour is set to `auto`.

----

 ## PathEditor
 `PathEditor` is a custom Unity editor design to work with `PathComponent`.
 This component contains `Path`, which acts as a container for list of biarcs and samples (more on them below).
 Biarcs are stored in local space and transformed by `Transform` of `PathComponent`.